Do You Really Need Tooth Extraction?

 Extracting wisdom teeth makes room on your dental ridges for the rest of your teeth to fit more comfortably.
 However, if you have one or more other teeth that need extraction, then their removal can cause an imbalance in your bite that can lead to continuingly worse dental issues.

-To help prevent issues resulting from tooth loss, your dentist might recommend replacing your extracted tooth with custom-designed dental implant and crown.
+To help prevent issues resulting from tooth loss, your dentist might recommend replacing your extracted tooth with a custom-designed dental implant and crown.
 The implant post mimics a tooth’s root, and is inserted into the jawbone to support the lifelike crown attached to the top, much like roots support the crowns of your healthy teeth.

 Dr. Smith